Low engagement is the silent killer of any Instagram marketing strategy, or Facebook and Twitter, strategy.

 - Brand Mentions: 6 pm, 9 pm, and 10 pm

-Though social media marketing experts have long considered Wednesdays to be the best day for engagement, conflicting results for the time of day make it challenging to determine the optimal time.
+Though social media marketing experts have long considered Wednesdays to be the best day for engagement with Instagram users, conflicting results for the time of day make it challenging to determine the optimal time.
 The only common slot (in two of the three studies) is 11 pm.

 - Later: 7 am, 8 am, and 11 pm